 20. American Jobs Offer Better Pay

-American companies that keep their manufacturing in the USA, generally pay much higher hourly rates than the minimum hourly wage required by law.
-A combination of some or many factors might determine pay rate; expected standard of living of American employees, unions, rates for similar work elsewhere, competitiveness for positions, and more.
+American companies that keep their manufacturing in the USA generally pay much higher hourly rates than the minimum hourly wage required by law.
+A combination of factors— some or many—might determine the pay rate: the expected standard of living of American employees, unions, rates for similar work elsewhere, competition for positions, and more.
 When you buy American products, you’re saying that you want to spend your money with brands that give their employees an honest day’s pay.

 On average, hourly wages and salaries for manufacturing jobs were $29.75 an hour in 2010 compared to $27.47 an hour for non-manufacturing jobs.
 Total hourly compensation, which includes employer-provided benefits, was $38.27 for workers in manufacturing jobs and $32.84 for workers in non-manufacturing jobs, a 17 percent premium.